digitalupbelgie/up-stats/README.md

     }
     ```

-7. In your `bootstrap/app.php`, within the `->withMiddleware(function (Middleware $middleware) {` section implement the middeware to give specific users acces the dashboard
+7. In your `bootstrap/app.php`, within the `->withMiddleware(function (Middleware $middleware) {` section implement the middeware to give specific users access to the dashboard.
     ```php
     $middleware->alias([
         'upstatsAdmin' => UpstatsAdmin::class,